 Where Can I Find More Information?

-- June 4, 2019 Dear Colleague Letter “Guidelines for the Cornell University Faculty on Academic Integrity and Undue Foreign Influence” from Emmanuel P. Giannelis, Vice Provost for Research and Wendy W. Wolford, Vice Provost for International Affairs.
+- June 4, 2019 Dear Colleague Letter “Guidelines for the Cornell University Faculty on Academic Integrity and Undue Foreign Influence” from Emmanuel P. Giannelis, Vice President for Research and Innovation and Wendy W. Wolford, Vice Provost for International Affairs.

 - November 14, 2019 “Guidelines on Ethical International Engagement” from Mike Kotlikoff, Provost and Wendy W. Wolford, Vice Provost for International Affairs.